Commerce Group Corp.: Activities

-In the 1970's Commerce Group started industrializing, the previously artisanal, San Sebastian Gold Mine - the first time a mine in El Salvador became economically significant.
+In the 1970s Commerce Group started industrializing, the previously artisanal, San Sebastian Gold Mine - the first time a mine in El Salvador became economically significant.
 In September 1987, the company formed a joint venture with U.S. company San Sebastian Gold Mines Inc to further mining in El Salvador, getting a license for San Sebastian Gold Mine simultaneously.

 In 1993, the joint venture obtained mining rights for the El Modesto Mine and the San Cristóbal Mill and Plant and in March 2003 it obtained a permit for the "New San Sebastian Exploration" plus eight other locations.’

 Mining of the San Sebastian Gold Mine caused Cyanide, arsenic, and mercury pollution of the San Sebastián River, fouling the drinking water source and preventing agriculture.
 Government testing found cyanide at nine times the legal maximum and iron levels 1,000 times higher than the limit.

 In 2006, the government of El Salvador revoke the permit for the San Sebastian Gold Mine and the San Cristóbal Mill and Plant.
 In December that year, the joint venture requested a judicial review of the revocation.
 The joint venture continued to apply for permits after the revocation, but all were rejected.